Aligarh Muslim University Malappuram Centre: Social service

-Kerala comes to terms with worst ever floods in nearly a century in 2017, the AMU collected approximately Rs.
+In 2017, Kerala faced its worst ever flood in nearly a century, AMU collected approximately Rs.
 20 lakh from its teaching and non-teaching staff to be donated to the Chief Minister's Distress Relief Fund (CMDRF).
-AMU Malappuram Centre Students and faculty members took part in Kerala Flood Relief Campaign on 26 August 2018.The students of AMU Malappuram Centre have rendered their wholehearted service in the flood effected Ernakulam district of Kerala with Youth activists.
+AMU Malappuram Centre students and faculty members took part in Kerala Flood Relief Campaign on 26 August 2018.The students of AMU Malappuram Centre had rendered their wholehearted service in the flood-effected Ernakulam district of Kerala with Youth activists.

 Directors

 The center is run by the Directors appointed by the Aligarh Muslim University, Aligarh from among the senior academicians rank.